JacopoCasanova98/App-R/README.md

 # Meditation-App (Made With React)

-### With Meditation you can easily relax and meditate
+### With Meditation App you can easily relax and meditate

 &nbsp;